Daimler V8 engines: Glacier Grenade drag racing special

 In 1970, Russ Carpenter and Tony Anderson built the "Glacier Grenade," a rear-engined dragster.
 It was the first "All British" rear engined dragster of its type.
 Powered by a 2.5litre Daimler V8 it would compete in drag racing from March 1972 until 1989 when the car was outlawed from European racing.
 Russ began to drive the car in 1974 taking over sole driving duties after Tony's retirement from the sport in 1976 due to a spinal injury.
 Russ continued the car's development all the way through its racing life.
 In 1980 it became the first drag car under 5.5 litres, and the first all-British car to complete a quarter-mile race in less than eight seconds.
 By the time of its retirement, the car, using mainly stock engine parts, produced 1400 bhp and ran the standing quarter mile in 7.2 seconds at 180 mph.
 The car was restored and was to be displayed at Dunsfold Aerodrome near Guildford in April 2014.

 In 2014 Russ Carpenter was inducted into the British Drag Racing Hall of Fame for his development of this engine and influencing others to use a British engine in a largely American engine focused Motorsport.

 End of production

 Jaguar became part of the British Leyland Motor Corporation (BLMC) in 1968.
 BLMC chairman Sir Donald Stokes decided that the production costs of the Daimler V8 engine were too high and ordered its discontinuation.
 The Majestic Major was discontinued without replacement in 1968, followed by the V8-250 in 1969.
-By 1970 the Daimler range was reduced to the Jaguar XJ6-based Daimler Sovereign saloon and the Jaguar Mark X-based Daimler DS420 limousine, both powered by Jaguar XK6 engines.
+By 1970 the Daimler range was reduced to the Jaguar XJ6-based Daimler Sovereign saloon and the Jaguar Mark X-based Daimler DS420 limousine, both powered by Jaguar XK engines.